pio-o-connell/Swing-clean-layers/README.md

             Rules:

-            Swing talks only to controllers
+            Concordia talks only to controllers

             Controllers talk to services